rykdesjardins/lilium-text/README.md

 I also plan on making it a [React](https://reactjs.org/) component.

 The build is dependency-free (aside from Babel), and it will remain like so.

+If Narcity Media is open to it, I'd like to host builds on our CDN and let everyone use it.

 Finally, since the editor allows anyone to create their own plugins, I'd like to create a small website where anyone would be able to submit their plugins for a more centralized showcasing.